Dog control services

 - Avoiding certain areas.

-- Any other steps the Dog Warden may deem as necessary.
+- Any other steps the Animal Health and Welfare Officer may deem as necessary.

 Failure to comply with a Dog Control Notice is a criminal offence.